aneno-m-e/project-ideas/README.md

 - articles/publications around social and environmental issues in Aotearoa (start by sharing links to articles published on other platforms)
 - a discussion board for people to connect and share knowledge

 ## Sea anemones

 Extend the Anemone ID Guide to an app to connect scientists, share research about anemones, collect historical writings, ...

+## Imaginary museum

+A pinterest-like page of my favorite works of art.
+The visitor can narrow the selection by theme, artist, ...

+## Kundalini yoga timer

+Select songs and how long each should play for so you can have a distraction free practice.